nliaudat/esp32_8ch_motor_shield/HOWTO_get_going_as_floor_heating_controller.md

 The Controller itself will need an 3.3 Volt AC Power input.

-To power the onboard ESP8266 assemble the board from any of the following step-down power supply modules:
+To power the onboard ESP assemble the board from any of the following step-down power supply modules:

 - Hi-Link [HKL-5M03](./imgs/HLK-5M03.jpg): Input 100-240VAC/50-60Hz; Output 3.3VDC/5W